 - 1. We present CORA, a tensor compiler for ragged tensors.
 To our knowledge, CORA is the first tensor compiler that allows efficient computation on ragged tensors. - 2.
 As part of the design, we generalize the API, abstractions and the mechanisms of tensor compilers and propose new scheduling primitives for ragged tensors. - 3.
 We evaluate CORA on a variety of ragged operators.
-For a transformer encoder layer, we perform 1.6× better than PyTorch (Paszke et al., 2019) and as well as FasterTransformer (FT), a highly optimized transformer implementation, on an Nvidia V100 GPU.
-On an ARM CPU, we obtain overall speedups of 1.86× and 1.89× over PyTorch and TensorFlow (Abadi et al., 2016), respectively, on the multi-head attention (MHA) module (Vaswani et al., 2017) used in transformers.
+For a transformer encoder layer, we perform $1.6 \times$ better than PyTorch (Paszke et al., 2019) and as well as Faster-Transformer (Nvidia), a highly optimized transformer implementation, on an Nvidia V100 GPU.
+On a 64-core ARM CPU, we are $1.37 \times$ faster than TensorFlow (Abadi et al., 2016), for the multi-head attention (MHA) module (Vaswani et al., 2017) used in transformers.